top of page

 Exercise:

-- Imagine yourself 5 years from now.
+• Imagine yourself five years from now.
 What does your best life look like?

-- What 3 areas matter most?
-(Health, career, relationships, etc.)*
+• What three areas matter most?
+(Health, career, relationships, etc.)

 Your vision acts like a compass—helping you say yes to what aligns and no to what doesn’t with your goals.

-An example of this is: If your vision is to run a successful business of your own, think of whether your daily habits and lifestyle are aligned with that vision.
-If it isn’t, maybe your vision isn’t as important to you or if it then maybe you need to relook at your habits and lifestyle and check your alignment.
+For instance, if your vision is to run a successful business, consider whether your daily habits and lifestyle align with that vision.
+If they don’t, maybe your vision isn’t as important to you, or perhaps you need to reevaluate your habits and lifestyle.

 Step 3: Purpose – Connect to Your ‘Why’

-Now, Purpose is the deeper reason behind your goals.
-Without purpose, even big achievements feel empty.
+Purpose is the deeper reason behind your goals.
+Without purpose, even big achievements can feel empty.

 Exercise:

-- For each goal, ask: ‘Why is this important to me?’
-(Dig 3 layers deep.)
+• For each goal, ask: ‘Why is this important to me?’
+(Dig three layers deep.)

-I believe that when your goals are purpose-driven, aligned with your vision, then the motivation to work on those goals comes naturally..
+I believe that when your goals are purpose-driven and aligned with your vision, the motivation to work on those goals comes naturally.

 Step 4: Spiritual Awareness – Trust the Process

-Finally, Spiritual Awareness—recognizing that you don’t have to force everything.
+Finally, spiritual awareness involves recognizing that you don’t have to force everything.
 Surrender control and trust the timing of the universe.

 Exercise:

-Peace comes from knowing you’re on the right path—not doing it all.
+Peace comes from knowing you’re on the right path—not from doing it all.

 Now, take your goals and filter them through these steps.
 Keep only the ones that pass all four!